unrealwork/atsd-use-cases/Chart_of_the_Day/IA_Dropouts/README.md

-For the 2014-2015 academic year, more than [90%](https://www2.ed.gov/admins/lead/account/consolidated/sy14-15part1/ia.pdf) of eligible Iowa students successfully graduated high school making it the [highest performing state](https://nces.ed.gov/programs/coe/indicator_coi.asp) in the country with respectto graduation rate, and the first state in recent memory to see such results.
+For the 2014-2015 academic year, more than [90%](https://www2.ed.gov/admins/lead/account/consolidated/sy14-15part1/ia.pdf) of eligible Iowa students successfully graduated high school making it the [highest performing state](https://nces.ed.gov/programs/coe/indicator_coi.asp) in the country with respect to graduation rate, and the first state in recent memory to see such results.
 Using publicly-available [education data](https://catalog.data.gov/dataset/2014-2015-public-school-district-dropout-rates) released by the State of Iowa, it can be seen that cities which account for just 17% of the state's three and a half million residents, also account for more than 30% of the state's high school dropouts.